 Ever wonder what happens when freezing water traps methane bubbles created by bacteria feeding off dead matter on the sea bottom?
-Welcome to Abraham Lake.
-Here, those bubbles of methane (undetectable in your standard, non-frozen lake) create pockets that resemble millions of orbs trapped in the ice.
+Of course you haven’t, but that doesn’t make it any less stunning to look at.
+At Abraham Lake, those bubbles of methane (undetectable in your standard, non-frozen lake) create pockets that resemble millions of orbs trapped in the ice.
 Just don't light up while you're snowmobiling; if the ice cracks and those bubbles burst, methane is highly flammable.

 Cueva de los Cristales

-Don’t feel bad for not knowing about this "Cave of Crystals" -- until 2000, nobody had heard of it.
-That year, two brothers mining for silver drilled here and accidentally uncovered an epic cavern filled with translucent, 30ft crystals, some of which are nearly half-a-million years old.
-If you can stomach a 20-minute van ride through a mine shaft, you’ll be greeted by triple-digit temperatures and 90% humidity thanks to the magma field that flows a mile under your feet.
+Don’t feel bad for not knowing about this “Cave of Crystals”—up until the year 2000, nobody had even heard of it.
+While everyone else was recovering from Y2K panic, two brothers mining for silver drilled in Chihuahua and accidentally uncovered a massive cavern filled with translucent, 30-foot crystals, some of which are nearly half a million years old.
+If you can stomach a 20-minute van ride through a mine shaft, you’ll be greeted by triple-digit temperatures and 90% humidity thanks to the magma field that flows only a mile under your feet.